arashnm80/arashnm80.github.io/handbook.md

 > "I always want it to be a project that, if successful, will make the rest of my career look like a footnote." - Sam Altman

 ### Streak
-Most important metric for success are daily, weekly and monthly streaks.

 ### Neural pathways